Charles the Bold: Diplomacy

-The intense rivalry between Louis XI and Charles kept both rulers always prepared for an eventual war.
-The suspicious death of Charles of Valois, Duke of Berry, the king's brother, in 1472, prompted Charles to raise arms to avenge his ally's death, stating that Berry had been poisoned by Louis.
-After a short conflict, the two ceased their fighting in the winter 1473 without any talk of peace.
-Neither would declare war on the other for the rest of their reigns.
-In 1468, Charles and Louis tried to make peace, which astonished the rest of France.
-Their peace talks soon turned into hostility once Charles learned that Louis had his hands in a recent rebellion in Liége.
-Afterwards, Charles imprisoned Louis in the city of Péronne and coerced him into signing a treaty favourable to Burgundy, with conditions such as forfeiting the Duke of Burgundy from paying homage, guarantying Charles's sovereignty over Picardy, and abolishing French jurisdiction over Burgundian subjects.
-Louis reluctantly agreed to all the demands and signed the Treaty of Péronne.
-However, the crown did not abide by the treaty terms and Franco-Burgundian relations remained poor.
+The intense rivalry between Louis XI and Charles kept both rulers prepared for war.
+In 1468, Charles and Louis attempted a reconciliation, which astonished the rest of France.
+Their peace talks quickly turned to hostility when Charles learned that Louis had been involved in a recent rebellion in Liège.
+Charles then detained Louis at Péronne and compelled him to sign a treaty favourable to Burgundy.
+Its terms released the Duke of Burgundy from the obligation of paying homage, recognised Charles's sovereignty over Picardy, and ended French jurisdiction over Burgundian subjects.
+Louis reluctantly agreed and signed the Treaty of Péronne.
+The French crown, however, did not abide by its terms, and Franco-Burgundian relations remained poor.